 Once you get your hands on your freebie credit report, you’ll want to study it carefully and make note of any errors.
 You need to send a dispute request to the credit bureau to get an error removed or to make a correction.

-The credit bureaus have 30 days to investigate your dispute after they receive your letter.
+The credit bureaus generally have 30 days to investigate your dispute after they receive your letter.
+(Some disputes can take up to 45 days.)
 If they can confirm that the information is inaccurate, they will remove it and send you a letter with an updated report.
-If they can't confirm the correction, they will send you a letter of explanation.
+If they can’t confirm the correction, they will send you a letter of explanation.

-And now the good news: Credit card companies want you.
+But here’s some good news: Credit card companies want you.
 They really, really want you.
-They haven't been jamming your mailbox with card offers since freshman year for nothing.
 They want to land you as a student customer and hang on to you as your career and income go up and up and up.
-Why not take advantage of your most-desired status?
+That’s why there are lots of credit cards geared specifically to students — and, if you were an authorized user on your parent’s account or were using your own card responsibly while in school, you may even be able to qualify for a premium rewards credit card.

-Keep in mind that credit card companies will continue to monitor your credit record long after they've landed you as customer.
-And they could choose to adjust the interest rate on your card and other terms at any time.
-So read your card statements carefully each and every month.
+Keep in mind that credit card companies will continue to monitor your credit record long after they’ve landed you as customer.
+And they could choose to adjust the interest rate on your card and other terms at any time, though they will have to provide 45-days notice before certain terms, like your annual percentage rates, go up.
+In any event, it’s important to read your card statements carefully each month or, even, each week.

 Paying your student loan on time every month is a great way to build up a strong payment history on your credit report.
 And how you choose to pay your loan could save you some cash.